mkuzmik/load-balancer-sample-app/README.md

 This project contains an sample application to demonstrate load-balancer library.

 ## How to run

+*Important note: You should have https://github.com/mkuzmik/load-balancer project set up before.*

 This project require a few tool to run:
 - Java 8
 - Maven